metayeti/YABS.js/HOWTO.md

 This example is found in [/examples/website](/examples/website).

+This example demonstrates a simple website consisting of `index.html`, `blog.html` and `about.html` with associated scripts and stylesheets.

+To build this example, run `node build examples/website` from the repository root.

 ### 7.4.
 Preprocessor

 This example is found in [/examples/preprocessor](/examples/preprocessor).

+This example demonstrates several ways to use the preprocessor.

+To build this example, run `node build examples/preprocessor` from the repository root.

 ### 7.5.
 Bundle

 This example is found in [/examples/bundle](/examples/bundle).

+This example demonstrates script bundling.

+To build this example, run `node build examples/bundle` from the repository root.

 ### 7.6.
 Library

 This example is found in [/examples/library](/examples/library).

+This example demonstrates building a basic utility library.

+To build this example, run `node build examples/library` from the repository root.

 ### 7.7.
 Events